KnowEnG/KnowEnG_CWL/CGC/README.md

 [Running the KnowEnG Analysis of LUSC Subtypes (KALS) workflow](#running-the-knoweng-analysis-of-lusc-subtypes-kals-workflow), describes running this combined workflow.

-This combined workflow allows running the overall process in a simpler fashion, albeit with fewer options, as a number of the input parameters available in the individual workflows have been pre-set with specific values.
+This combined workflow allows running the overall process in a simpler fashion, albeit with fewer options, as a number of the input parameters available in the individual workflows have been preset with specific values.
 It also demonstrates how workflows can be built up on the CGC.

 ### Contents